I vini italiani più apprezzati: un viaggio tra eccellenza e tradizione

 7. Nero d'Avola (Sicily)

-Nero d'Avola is Sicily's most representative grape variety, capable of producing intense, enveloping red wines.
+Nero d'Avola is Sicily's most representative grape variety, capable of producing Red wines intense and enveloping wines.
 This wine is famous for its sentors of ripe red fruit, spices and licorice, with a full and round taste.

-Thanks to its warm and Mediterranean character, Nero d'Avola is one of the most exported Italian wines, appreciated both for its versatility and high value for money.
+Thanks to its warm, Mediterranean character, Nero d'Avola is one of the most widely exported Italian wines, prized both for its versatility and high value for money.

 • Recommended pairings: Perfect with grilled meats, eggplant dishes, aged cheeses and stews.